sachinmaharjan/react-starter-repo/readme.txt

 glup

-Load os should load automatically: http://localhost:3001/
+Load or should load automatically: http://localhost:3001/